-3.2 Other data used
+4.1.
+Other data used

-For the publicly listed companies in the Great Place to Work dataset (385 firms), we collect financial and economic performance data using the CRPS/Compustat merged database.
-For each company we calculate return on sales (ROS) and Tobin's Q. Comparing our sample to the S&P 500 sample, these companies have equal return on sales (10 percent), and slightly higher Tobin's Q (2.14 for the GPTWI sample and 2.05 for the S&P500 sample)5.
+For the publicly listed companies in the Great Place to Work data set (385 firms), we collect financial and economic performance data using the Compustat/CRSP merged database.
+For each company we calculate return on sales (ROS) and Tobin's q.
+Comparing our sample to the S&P 500 sample, these companies have equal return on sales (10%), and slightly higher Tobin's q (2.14 for the GPTWI sample and 2.05 for the S&P 500 sample).

 One potential goal to advertise and uphold certain values is to attract better employees.
 To this end, we look at the way students perceive potential employers through the Universum survey.
 Every year, Universum surveys a large sample of students and asks questions about their career expectations and how they perceive companies as potential employers.
-Students are asked to pick the employers they would consider working for and then choose those they would most like to work for, that is the companies that they perceive as being "Ideal".
+Students are asked to pick the employers they would consider working for and then choose those they would most like to work for, that is, the companies that they perceive as being "Ideal."
 The "Universum Top 100 Ideal Employer Ranking" reflects the frequency with which these employers were selected as being ideal by the students who participated in the surveys.
-In other words, this survey reflects how many students perceive a given company as a "best place to work".
-The variable Top100 Universum Student Survey indicates whether a firm in the GPTWI sample made the "Universum Top 100 Ideal Employer Ranking" in 20116.
+In other words, this survey reflects how many students perceive a given company as a "best place to work."
+The variable Top100 Universum Student Survey indicates whether a firm in the GPTWI sample made the "Universum Top 100 Ideal Employer Ranking" in 2011.

-To determine whether a company ever received some venture capital financing we use Thompson Venture Economics database.
-Our venture-backed dummy variable equals to 1 if the company received at least one round of financing from a venture capitalist since 1975.
+To determine whether a company ever received some venture capital financing, we use Thomson Venture Economics database.
+Our venture-backed dummy variable equals one if the company received at least one round of financing from a venture capitalist since 1975.

 Finally, for the public companies in our sample, we collect corporate governance and ownership variables from the standard sources.
-The variable "Percentage Inside Directors" comes from the Corporate Library database and indicates the share of inside directors sitting in the board.
-As a proxy for the level of shareholder rights we use the G-Index by Gompers-Ishi-Metrick (Gompers, Ishi and
+The variable "Percentage inside directors" comes from the Corporate Library database and indicates the share of inside directors sitting on the board.
+As a proxy for the level of shareholder rights, we use the G-Index by Gompers-Ishii-Metrick (Gompers, Ishii, and Metrick, 2003) from RiskMetrics Governance.8 For institutional ownership we use Compact Disclosure where ownership data include the number of institutional owners, the number of shares issued, and the percent of outstanding shares held by each institution (Perc. inst. investors).
+Information on CEO total compensation (Log CEO total compensation) and the ratio variable to total CEO compensation (CEO variable/total Compensation) comes from Compustat Executive Compensation database.